democracyworks/datomic-toolbox/README.md

 to start at a point sufficiently in the past to give you room to set txInstants in your own transactions.
 To support this Datomic Toolbox allows you to set a `:migration-tx-instant` key to a java.util.Date of your choosing and it will then use that as the `:db/txInstant` value on all schema migration transactions it performs.

+**NOTE:** This is intended only for use in ephemeral configurations (import scripts, memory-transactor-based tests, etc.) and it will fall down pretty quickly if used outside these narrow use cases.
+That is because as soon as you transact any data without an explicit `:db/txInstant` in the transaction, the datetime you run that transaction becomes the new database basis.
+That means any future transactions that datomic-toolbox tries to run with your configured `:migration-tx-instant` will fail.

 ## Database functions